waliok/Glassmorphism/README.md

 # Glassmorphism style App

 This project was created after finishing courses of desing for iOS App.
-In my project i'm using assets from educational matirials of its courses.
+In my project i'm using assets from educational materials of its courses.

 # Main features